vincycode7/Neuro-GA/WRITEUP.md

 [The Algorithm].
 So, The way the algorithm is going to work is, the user will have the option of either training the algorithm with only Gradient Descent as the optimizer or Only Genetic Algorithm as the Optimizer or Training with both Gradient Descent and Genetic Algorithm.
-Since GD is not an evolution algorithm, if training with only GD is enabled, only GD will be used to optimize the individual instances of the model seperately, On the other hand since GA is an evolution algorithm it will be used to collectively optimize a fixed number of populations together, this population otherwise known as chromosomes in GA or weight of an instance In Neural Networks after some genration are expected to help each other get the work done using some special operators.
+Since GD is not an evolution algorithm, if training with only GD is enabled, only GD will be used to optimize the individual instances of the model seperately, On the other hand since GA is an evolution algorithm it will be used to collectively optimize a fixed number of populations together, this population otherwise known as chromosomes in GA or weight of an instance In Neural Networks after some generation are expected to help each other get the work done using some special operators.

             << About the Artificial neural network (https://en.wikipedia.org/wiki/Artificial_neural_network)>>